julianasaha/Risk-of-Stroke-Prediction/README.md

 ### Results
 -Overall, people who have health conditions that are high risk tend to be at higher risk for stroke danger.
 - Key Findings: Heart Disease is a high risk indicator for a stroke especially in men.
-Hypertension on the other hand is a higher risk for females than male.The results demonstrate a drastic difference between at risk people vs not at risk people for each health condition.
+Hypertension on the other hand is a higher risk for females than males.The results demonstrate a drastic difference between at risk people vs not at risk people for each health condition.
 People who aren't at risk for stroke tend to have normal glucose levels while people who are have higher glucose levels.
-The results for BMI are only slightly higher for at risk people therefore it is not a good indicator as glucose levels.
+The results for BMI are only slightly higher for at risk people therefore it is not a good indicator.
 #### Visual 1
 ![image](https://user-images.githubusercontent.com/104885846/181685229-b388229c-b7e8-47f4-87d2-07409e17822c.png)